portworx/px-docs/cloudsnaps.md

 ## Multi-Cloud Backup and Recovery of PX Volumes

-This document outlines how PX volumes can be backed up to different cloud providers object storage including any S3-compatible object storage.
-If user wishes to restore any of the backups, they can restore the volume from that point in the timeline.
-This enables administrators running persistent container workloads on-prem or in the cloud to safely back their mission critical database volumes up to cloud storage and restore them on-demand, enabling a seamless DR integration for their important business application data.
+This document outlines how PX volumes can be backed up to different cloud provider's object storage including any S3-compatible object storage.
+If a user wishes to restore any of the backups, they can restore the volume from that point in the timeline.
+This enables administrators running persistent container workloads on-prem or in the cloud to safely backup their mission critical database volumes to cloud storage and restore them on-demand, enabling a seamless DR integration for their important business application data.

 ### Supported Cloud Providers

 Portworx PX-Enterprise supports the following cloud providerss
-1. Amazon S3
+1. Amazon S3 and any S3-compatible Object Storage
 2. Azure Blob Storage
 3. Google Cloud Storage
-4. Any S3-compatible Object Storage

 ### Backing up a PX Volume to cloud storage